InnerSourceCommons/managing-innersource-projects/introduction/framework.md

 Beyond collecting data, managers need to understand the goals of the organization and how the gathered data can help them to achieve such goals.
-They also need to take care of how they share that data with the teams, and what the want to achieve.
+They also need to take care of how they share that data with the teams, and what they want to achieve.

 >“Collecting data is only the first step toward wisdom, but sharing data
 >is the first step toward community.” – Henry Lewis Gates (professor at
 >Harvard)

-Open measurment gives a lot of benefits for our InnerSource community:
+Open measurement gives a lot of benefits for our InnerSource community:

 - awareness, it allows us to understand who we are, what we are doing, etc.

-- governance check, monitoring policies implementatio
+- governance check, monitoring policies implementation

 - transparency, as trust generator for third parties and fairness for our InnerSource community